OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/TaskModules.md

 ```

 This is a web form which captures an input `notes` which is a multi line text area.
-The form uses Microsoft Teams SDK's `microsoftTeams.tasks.submitTask` to pass the form values back into a handler.
+The form uses Microsoft Teams SDK's `microsoftTeams.tasks.submitTask` to pass the form values back into a callback function.

 #### Step 2: Update existing files